KayLerch/alexa-skills-kit-tellask-java/README.md

 Whenever an intent is received from the speechlet handler the intent handler is picked automatically in case its _verfiy_ returns true.
-This is how you could have multiple handlers for the same intent (e.g. the YES-intent) and let the engine pick the correct one based on certain conditions checked in the _verfiy_-method.
+This is how you could have multiple handlers for the same intent (e.g. the YES-intent) and let the engine pick the correct one based on certain conditions checked in the _verify_-method.
 If there's more than one intent handler interested in the same intent and all of them also verify the request then _priority_ comes into play.